 HardiePlank Installation

-James Hardie is a major manufacturer of fiber-cement siding products.
+James Hardie was a major manufacturer of fiber-cement siding products.
 Their installation recommendations will be relevant to most fiber-cement siding.

 GENERAL INSTALLATION